distante/saninn-logger/README.md

 A configurable wrapper of the console that keeps the log call position.

-Made with Typescript, usable as es6 module and iife (with IE10 support).
+Made with Typescript, usable as es6 module and iife (es5).

 <div align="center">